CodingSuru/person-counter-system/README.md

 ├── requirements.txt            # Python dependencies
 └── README.md                   # Project documentation

+📊 Data Storage
+The data.json file in the backend/ directory stores detection records with the following structure:
+[
+  {
+    "timestamp": "2025-08-26 11:42:00",
+    "person_count": 9,
+    "change_type": "increase",
+    "max_count": 9,
+    "source": "file"
+  },
+  ...
+]

+Fields:
+timestamp: When the detection occurred.
+person_count: Number of people detected in the frame.
+change_type: Whether the count increased or decreased.
+max_count: Highest number of people detected in the session.
+source: Video source type (file, rtsp, or android).

+Limit: Only the most recent 200 records are kept.

 🛡️ Notes

 YOLO Model: The yolo11n.pt file is large and excluded from the repository.
 Download it from Ultralytics and place it in the root directory.